optimdata/pyinuse/README.md

 - alerts
 - sandboxes

-Please refer to [InUse API documentation](https://studio.demo.productinuse.com/docs/api) for more details
+Please refer to InUse API documentation (Accessible from the Studio) for more details.

 ## API versioning